ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 - Add DMX in control commands to control the video player/mapper with DMX
 - Add ArtNet control commands to control the video player with ArtNet

+- Update Midi control commands to trigger all 99 DMX shows
 - Update OSC commands with DMX stuff

 - Comlete authors file